lynchcm/MicroHugo/content/resource-centre/networking-on-linkedin/LinkedIn Groups.md

 ![](/uploads/linkedin11.png)

-To find more Groups you might like, click ‘Discover’ on the top left to see LinkedIn’s top suggestions for you.
+To find more 'Groups' you might like, click ‘Discover’ on the top left to see LinkedIn’s top suggestions for you.

 ![](/uploads/linkedin12.png)

 ## Can You Join a LinkedIn Group as a Company?

 At the moment, LinkedIn only lets individuals join LinkedIn Groups, not companies.

 If you want to interact with a group, you’ll need to join using your personal LinkedIn profile.